1887 Major League Baseball season: Off-season

+In-season

 League leaders

 In 1887, bases on balls (walks) were counted as hits by the major leagues in existence at the time.
 This inflated batting averages, with 11 players batting .400 or better, and the experiment was abandoned the following season.
 Historical statistics for the season were later revised, such that "Bases on balls shall always be treated as neither a time at bat nor a hit for the batter."
 This results in ambiguity for some players' season and career hits totals, notably with Cap Anson.
 Anson was credited with a .421 average and the National League batting title in 1887; however, the recalculation of averages with walks excluded lowered his average to .347 and retroactively gave the batting title to Sam Thompson.
+The 1887 batting average and hits are included below, using contemporary data on Baseball Reference.